anthonyborriello/acars-pi-dashboard/README.md

 This project uses the actively maintained fork by [f00b4r0](https://github.com/f00b4r0/acarsdec), which features automatic library autodetection, optimized Raspberry Pi builds, and is actively maintained.

-Install the required dependencies, clone and build:
+Install the required dependencies, clone and build: (Use the cmake flag that matches your Raspberry Pi model)

 ```bash
 sudo apt install librtlsdr-dev libcjson-dev